 Reaction & Thoughts:

 Jezebel has all the trademarks of a great movie — everything comes together.
-Ernest Haller’s (Mildred Pierce and Rebel Without a Cause) photography is gorgeous, Max Steiner’s (King Kong and Casablanca) music score is lovely, William Wyler’s (Wuthering Heights and Mrs. Miniver) meticulous direction, the story, the acting, etc. — all elements come together to create a rewarding cinematic experience.
+Ernest Haller’s (Rebel Without a Cause) gorgeous cinematography, Max Steiner’s (Now,Voyager) lovely music score, William Wyler’s (Mrs. Miniver) meticulous direction, the story, the acting, etc. — all elements come together to create a rewarding cinematic experience.

-People noted at the time that Warner’s Jezebel was Davis’s consolation prize for not getting the Scarlett O’Hara role in David O. Selznick’s Gone with the Wind.
-Even Selznick accused Jack L. Warner of trying to sabotage his pet project.
-While there is some truth in all that (Warner did want to cash in on the Gone with the Wind fever that was sweeping the nation), saying that Jezebel is a poor man’s Gone with the Wind is grossly unfair.
+People noted at the time that Warners’ Jezebel was Bette Davis’s consolation prize for not getting the Scarlett O’Hara role in David O. Selznick’s Gone with the Wind.
+Even Selznick accused Warners of trying to sabotage his pet project.
+While there is some truth in all that (Warner did want to cash in on the GWTW fever that was sweeping the nation), saying that Jezebel is a poor man’s GWTW is grossly unfair.
 Plot similarities aside, the film stands on its own merits — it’s drama of the highest order.

-The screenplay — credited to Clements Ripley, Abem Finkel, and John Huston (yes, that Huston) — is particularly well-constructed.
+The screenplay — credited to Clements Ripley, Abem Finkel, and John Huston — is particularly well-constructed.
 The melodrama and sociopolitical issues interact in fascinatingly complex ways throughout the whole movie.
-First, there’s the gender thing.
-Julie is, on the surface, a bull-headed woman who goes too far with her manipulations.
+Jezebel does a superb job exploring misogyny in a patriarchal social system.
+Davis’s Julie is, on the surface, a bull-headed woman who goes too far with her manipulations.
 But under closer examination, she is just trying to nip at the heels of an unjust patriarchal society.
-The film does a superb job exploring the connection between misogyny and racism and the pre-Civil War patriarchal social system.

-Also, Jezebel captures a rare cosmic event: the creation of a superstar.
-You can literally see Davis being transformed from talented film actor to mega-movie-star.
-Finally, after much struggle and suffering, Davis got what she was craving for: a great role in a super-production with a top-notch director.
-Davis always gave Wyler all the credit for her improvement as an artist, and I agree with her.
+After much struggle and suffering, Davis finally got what she was craving for: a great role in a Class-A movie.
+Davis always gave director Wyler all the credit for her improvement as an artist, and I agree with her.
 He’s clearly the very first director that managed to take Davis’s ‘nuclear’ energy, control it, and channel it into productive work.

-I was also impressed with Fay Bainter’s (The Children’s Hour) performance as Aunt Belle.
+I was also impressed with Fay Bainter’s (The Secret Life of Walter Mitty and The Children’s Hour) performance as Aunt Belle.
 She’s the conscience of the movie.
 Like Davis, she nabbed an Oscar for her stupendous work.

-The huge cast includes George Brent (The Spiral Staircase) as Buck Cantrell, Donald Crisp (National Velvet) as Dr. Livingstone, Spring Byington (You Can’t Take It with You) as Mrs. Kendrick, Henry O’Neill (The Story of Louis Pasteur) as General Theopholus Bogardus, and Eddie Anderson (Cabin in the Sky) as Gros Bat.
+The huge cast includes George Brent (The Great Lie) as Buck Cantrell, Donald Crisp (Juarez) as Dr. Livingstone, Spring Byington (You Can’t Take It with You) as Mrs. Kendrick, Henry O’Neill (Marked Woman) as General Theopholus Bogardus, and Eddie Anderson (Cabin in the Sky) as Gros Bat.

 Conclusions & Final Thoughts: